 What’s the need?

-Grief can be highly stressful with emotional, physical, social, and financial impacts.
-When people are not properly supported, we can see a knock-on effect in education and employment, as well as in people’s relationships, health, and self-esteem, to name just a few examples.
+Grief can be highly stressful with emotional, social, physical and practical impacts.
+When people are not properly supported, it can lead to serious health and wellbeing challenges, as well as having a knock-on effect in education and employment outcomes.

-Despite good intentions, there is a real lack of grief education and gap in the provision of bereavement support within Higher Education.
+Despite good intentions, there is a lack of grief education and a gap in the provision of support within Higher Education.
 We want to lead the way for a more compassionate culture and help address the needs of students and staff in some of life’s most challenging moments.

 A note from our founder